GSA/openacr/tests/examples/valid.markdown

 - **Partially Supports**: Some functionality of the product does not meet the criterion.
 - **Does Not Support**: The majority of product functionality does not meet the criterion.
 - **Not Applicable**: The criterion is not relevant to the product.
 - **Not Evaluated**: The product has not been evaluated against the criterion.
-This can be used only in WCAG 2.0 Level AAA.
+This can be used only in WCAG 2.x Level AAA.

 ## WCAG 2.0 Report
 ### Table 1: Success Criteria, Level A

+Conformance to the 2 criteria listed below is distributed as follows:

+- 3 supported
+- 2 partially supported
+- 1 not supported
+- 2 not applicable

 | Criteria | Conformance Level | Remarks and Explanations |
 | --- | --- | --- |